-Staff discussed their training needs during annual appraisals and during clinical supervision.
+Staff discussed their training needs during annual appraisals.
 They also discussed learning needs, general wellbeing and aims for future professional development.

-The practice had arrangements to ensure staff training was up-to-date and reviewed at the required intervals.
+The practice was implementing a system to ensure staff training was up-to-date and reviewed at the required intervals.